inigoflores/pisces-p100-tools/Packet_Forwarder_V2/README.md

     ERROR: Failed to configure concentrator TX Gain LUT for rf_chain 0

-This error may happen if an update downloads a V2 style global_conf.json file, but you are still running V1 of the packet_forwarder.
+This error may happen if an update downloads a V2 style `global_conf.json` file, but you are still running version 1 of the packet forwarder.

 All new miners are shipped with this version.
-Old miners running the V1 LoRa card shouldn't need to updrade.
+Old miners running the V1 LoRa card shouldn't need to upgrade.
 But it causes no harm to do so.

 ## Run the Script